YashodhaSamarawickrama/choreo-samples-new/README.md

 ## Getting Started

-Follow these steps to get started with these Choreo samples:
+Follow these steps to get started with Choreo samples:

 1. Fork this repository to your GitHub account.
 2. Follow the instructions provided in the respective sample's README to deploy and test the sample.